Bon Secours Sisters

 The Congregation of the Sisters of Bon Secours is an international Roman Catholic women's religious congregation for nursing (gardes malades), whose declared mission is to care for those who are sick and dying.
 It was founded by Josephine Potel in 1824, in Paris, France.
 While the Congregation's stated object is to care for patients from all socio-economic groups, in some territories they only operate for-profit private hospitals.
 Reflecting their name ("bon secours" means "good help" in French), the Congregation's motto is "Good Help to Those in Need".

 Initially active in France, the sisters tended the wounded during the Revolution of 1848 and the 1870 Franco-Prussian War, and the sick during the 1893 cholera epidemic in Boulogne-Sur-Mer.
 In 1832, at the request of the Archbishop of Boulogne, they took charge of an orphanage.
 Their work expanded to both other countries and other areas of service.
 The Congregation expanded to Ireland (1861), England (1870), the United States (1881), Scotland (1948), Chad (1957), Peru (1966), and Tanzania (2006).

 A separate system was formed in 1993 to coordinate the health care facilities managed by the sisters in Ireland.
 In 2019, Bon Secours Health System of Dublin merged with Bon Secours Mercy Health of Cincinnati, Ohio.
 "Together, the health systems have 60,000 employees serving more than 10.5 million people through nearly 50 hospitals, more than 50 home health agencies and senior health and housing facilities."

 While the Congregation's historic motherhouse remains in Paris, its international headquarters is in Marriotsville, Maryland, United States.

-In 2014, it was reported that the bodies of up to 796 children under the care of the Congregation had been buried in a structure built within a decommissioned sewage tank at the Tuam "Children's Home", which the Sisters of Bon Secours ran in Tuam, Ireland.
+In 2014, it was reported that the bodies of up to 796 children under the care of the Congregation had been disposed of in a structure built within a decommissioned sewage tank at the Tuam Mother and Baby Home, which the Sisters of Bon Secours ran in Tuam, Ireland.
 Excavations in 2017 found an "underground structure divided into 20 chambers", containing the remains of children up to three years old.
 Examination of the remains found that they dated from the late 1930s through to the 1950s.
 Data from the National Archives of Ireland from 1947 showed that the death rate of children in Bon Secours during the preceding twelve months was almost twice that of some other mother and baby homes.
 A full forensic investigation commenced in July 2025.